This Azure tutorial will discuss the simple steps to integrate dependency injection into Azure Functions with an example.

 }

-Now Just to make sure everything is working, Let’s run the Azure function Project.
-You can able to see, it ran successfully without any issue, I got the function URL as below.
+Now, to ensure everything is working, Let’s run the Azure function Project.
+You can see that it ran successfully without any issues; I got the function URL below.
 The URL as below

 http://localhost:7071/api/TsinfoEmployeeDetails